GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 (``$`` indicates the terminal prompt.)

-.. note::  For the arm64 Macs, it will note that the architecture does not
+.. note::  For the arm64 Macs, it will tell you that the architecture does not
            match.
 That's okay, type `yes` to accept.

-At "Do you wish to update your shell profile to automatically initialize conda?", answer "no".
+At ``"Do you wish to update your shell profile to automatically initialize conda?"``, answer `no`.
 The script sometimes put the "conda init" information in the wrong shell file (observed on Mac).
 To avoid confusion do the initialization manually::